SAP-samples/ui5-typescript-helloworld/README.md

 The <b>main entry point</b> for all TypeScript documentation related to UI5 is at: <b>https://sap.github.io/ui5-typescript</b>

-Once you have understood the setup and want to inspect the code of a slightly more comprehensive UI5 app written in TypeScript, you can check out the [TypeScript version of the UI5 CAP Event App Sample](https://github.com/SAP-samples/ui5-cap-event-app/tree/typescript).
+The best starting point for hands-on learning to write UI5 apps in TypeScript is the [UI5 TypeScript Tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial).

 ## License

-Copyright (c) 2022 SAP SE or an SAP affiliate company.
+Copyright (c) 2023 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.